 Enquiries and Quotation Submissions

 Providers should note that clarification questions may be made in writing (including email).
-Southend Council at their discretion reserves the right to circulate any response to all providers.
+The Council at their discretion reserves the right to circulate any response to all providers.
 All clarification questions must be clearly marked CLARIFICATION with the question and Provider details clearly set out.
-Any clarification questions from the Provider to Southend Council should be sent to suzanneclark@southend.gov.uk
+Any clarification questions from the Provider to the Council should be sent to glynhalksworth@southend.gov.uk

-To allow information to be circulated in time, the deadline for receiving clarification questions is 12:00hrs on xx / xxxx / 2017.
+To allow information to be circulated in time, the deadline for receiving clarification questions is 12:00hrs on 14th February 2017.

-The quotation return date is 12:00hrs on xx /xxxx /2017.
-Quotations should be submitted by email to (you are recommended to request confirmation of receipt).
+The closing date for quotations is by 12:00hrs on 20th February2017.
+Quotations should be submitted by email to glynhalksworth@southend.gov.uk (you are recommended to request confirmation of receipt).

 Evaluation of Quotations

 All quotations will be subjected to a thorough evaluation.
-Southend Council will examine quotations for completeness and may seek clarification where necessary.
+The Council will examine quotations for completeness and may seek clarification where necessary.
 A quotation determined to be incomplete or not substantially fulfilling the conditions in this document will be rejected.

 Technical (Quality) evaluations will be conducted, based on the information submitted in Section A. in writing, as part of this quotation submission.